terraform-google-modules/terraform-example-foundation/README.md

 # terraform-example-foundation
 This is an example repo showing how the CFT Terraform modules can be composed to build a secure GCP foundation.
 The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults you can customize to meet your own requirements.
-Currently, the code leverages Google Cloud Build for deployment of the Terraform from steps 2 onward.
+Currently, the code leverages Google Cloud Build for deployment of the Terraform from step 2 onwards.
 Cloud Build has been chosen to allow teams to quickly get started without needing to deploy a CI/CD tool, although it is worth noting the code can easily be executed by your preferred tool.

 ## Overview
 This repo contains several distinct Terraform projects each within their own directory that must be applied seperately, but in sequence.
-Each of these Terraform prjects are to be layered on top of each other, running in the following order.
+Each of these Terraform projects are to be layered on top of each other, running in the following order.

 ### 1. [bootstrap](./0-bootstrap/README.md)